DANIELXXOMG2/MikuMikuBeam-multitor/README.md

 # Miku Miku Beam 💥⚡ (Network Stresser) - Multitor Edition

 > **Note**: This is a fork of the original [Mikumikubeam](https://github.com/sammwyy/mikumikubeam) by sammwyy, integrated with [multitor](https://github.com/trimstray/multitor) to provide enhanced anonymization and proxy management capabilities.
+This fork is maintained by [DANIELXXOMG2](https://github.com/DANIELXXOMG2).

 A fun and visually appealing stress testing server with a **Miku-themed** frontend, where you can configure and run attacks while enjoying a banger song in the background! 🎤✨